dibyaranjanlf/DOCS/communitybridge/communitybridge-easycla/getting-started/easycla-faqs.md

 An Individual CLA is signed by an individual for contributions that they contribute on their own behalf, as opposed to contributions on behalf of their employer or another entity.

-**Which Corporate CLA whitelist option has the lowest maintenance overhead?**
+**Which Corporate CLA approvedlist option has the lowest maintenance overhead?**

-The Domain Whitelist option requires less overhead for CCLA signatories and CCLA managers because it allows entities to contribute under any email address under that domain name.
-When CCLA signatories and CCLA managers use the Email Whitelist instead of the Domain Whitelist, they must use the tool to add an email address every time a new company contributor joins the project.
-Therefore, using the Domain Whitelist requires less overhead because CCLA signatories and CCLA managers do not need to add and manage numerous employee email addresses.
+The Domain **Approved List** option requires less overhead for CCLA signatories and CCLA managers because it allows entities to contribute under any email address under that domain name.
+When CCLA signatories and CCLA managers use the Email Approved List instead of the Domain Approved List, they must use the tool to add an email address every time a new company contributor joins the project.
+Therefore, using the Domain **Approved List** requires less overhead because CCLA signatories and CCLA managers do not need to add and manage numerous employee email addresses.

 **I contribute to an open source project as an employee for a company.
 Do I need to complete, sign, and submit a DocuSign document?**